-Joseph Smith received a revelation from God that the Garden of Eden’s original location is in Jackson County, Missouri.
+Joseph Smith received a revelation from God that the Garden of Eden’s original location was in Jackson County, Missouri.

 The church’s main Head Quarters are in Salt Lake City, Utah.

-During the church’s first 12 months of the Church being re-established, they managed to gain 1,000 members.
+During the church’s first 12 months of the Church being re-established, it managed to gain 1,000 members.